dpmagill/iphys-toolbox/README.md

 ## Instructions

+Most of the features of FacePulseRate occur automatically, so few lines of code need to be used to return results under default options.
+For example, once the required toolboxes have been installed and the toolbox placed on Matlab's path, the following line is all that is needed to return results:

+    FacePulseRate(<.../MyInputVideo.mp4>);

 ### Setup

 1. Install Matlab on a Windows 64-bit computer.
 Matlab version 2020a or later is recommended.
 Matlab is often provided at no cost through a university affiliation.